ShubhamSingh-9/SQL/README.md

 There are different types of Windows functions that you can use for different purposes.
 Some of them are:

 - RANK(): This function assigns a rank to each row within a window based on the values of a specified column or expression.
 The rank starts from 1 and increases by 1 for each distinct value.
 Rows with the same value have the same rank and create gaps in the sequence.
-- DENSE_RANK(): This function is similar to RANK(), but it does not create gaps in the sequence.
+- DENSE_RANK(): This function is similar to RANK() but does not create sequence gaps.
 The rank starts from 1 and increases by 1 for each distinct value, but rows with the same value have the same rank and the next rank continues from the previous one.
 - ROW_NUMBER(): This function assigns a sequential number to each row within a window starting from 1.
-The order of the rows is determined by the ORDER BY clause within the OVER() clause.
+The ORDER determines the order of the rows BY clause within the OVER() clause.
 Rows with the same value can have different numbers depending on their order.
 - FIRST_VALUE(): This function returns the first value of a specified column or expression within a window.
-The order of the values is determined by the ORDER BY clause within the OVER() clause.
+The ORDER determines the order of the values BY clause within the OVER() clause.
 - LAST_VALUE(): This function returns the last value of a specified column or expression within a window.
-The order of the values is determined by the ORDER BY clause within the OVER() clause.
+The ORDER determines the order of the values BY clause within the OVER() clause.
 - NTH_VALUE(): This function returns the nth value of a specified column or expression within a window.
 Could you specify n as an argument to the function?
-The order of the values is determined by the ORDER BY clause within the OVER() clause.
+The ORDER determines the order of the values BY clause within the OVER() clause.

+- #Frames:
+- Frame in a window function is a subset of rows within the partition that determines the scope of the function.The frame is defined using combination of two caluses in the window function: ROWS and BETWEEN
+- Rows clause sepcifies how many rows should be included in the frame relative to the current row.For Example ROW 3 PRECEDING means that the frame includes the current row and teh three rows that precede it in the partition.
+- The BETWEEN class specifies the boundaries of the frame.